Construction Manager Visa Sponsorship Jobs in Washington

 Which visa types are most common for construction manager roles in Washington?

 The H-1B is the most common visa for construction managers in Washington, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in construction management, civil engineering, or architecture.
 The TN visa is an option for Canadian and Mexican nationals with qualifying degrees.
-Some senior professionals with exceptional records may explore the O-1 category.
+Some senior professionals with exceptional records may explore the O-1 visa category.

 Which cities in Washington have the most construction manager sponsorship jobs?